 This option involves making it explicit that the existing Third Package provision stating that consumers "are not charged for changing supplier" applies to contract switching fees.
 This would seek to remove any legal uncertainty and improve Member State compliance.

-Option 1: Legislation to outlaw the use of switching fees and to limit the use of exit fees in electricity and gas supply contracts in the EU i.
-Define switching fees and contract exit fees in the legislation.
+Option 1: Legislation to outlaw the use of switching fees and to limit the use of exit fees in electricity and gas supply contracts in the EU

 In concrete terms, the preferred measures will include the following: